Get That Property Out of Your Name!

 Dear Entrepreneur and Potential Multi–millionaire,

 Do you own real estate in your own name or an LLC?
 If so, you are a sitting duck for tenant lawsuits, the IRS and code enforcement.
 Whether you own in your own name or an LLC, the information is public about who’s behind the ownership of your properties, and that makes it difficult to keep anonymity from your tenants and code enforcement officers.
 Your properties are subject to inquiries, lawsuits, and asset searches.
-In short, you are naked in a world of information – unless you use a little-known device… “land trusts”.
+In short, you are naked in a world of information – unless you use a little-known device… “the land trust”.

 Your Odds of Being Sued Are GREATER Than EVER!

 Lawsuits are an everyday threat to your financial well–being.
 Imagine a thug sticking a .357 magnum up to your throat and demanding you turn over your wallet, credit cards, jewelry, and keys to your luxury car.
 How do you feel?
 Scared out of your mind?
 Vulnerable?
 Violated?
 You will feel exactly the same way (and maybe worse) when you are hit by a lawsuit and you know you haven’t done anything wrong!
-I will teach you the skills you need protect yourself from being a target for the “bloodsuckers” and “ambulance chasers.”
+I will teach you the skills you need to protect yourself from being a target for the “bloodsuckers” and “ambulance chasers.”
 With impenetrable walls of protection around you, lawyers and greedy plaintiffs won’t be able to touch you or your assets!

 Are you a landlord now or do you have plans to own real estate in the future?
 If you’re ever sued, realize juries are made up mostly of tenants.
 They are jealous that they don’t own a house and you have several!
 The way jury members see it when a landlord has been sued, it’s pay–back time!
 This is their chance to get even with every landlord whoever hit them with a late rent charge or made them get rid of that pet.
 And, consider this… most judges earn less than you.
 How sympathetic could they possibly be?
 What do you think the chances are of getting a fair trial?
 You might as well just hand over your checkbook and the title to one of your houses – unless you use my land trusts course to protect yourself.